 ④ What if the traffic lights aren’t working?

 Sometimes there might be a sign indicating that the lights are out of order, but you may just have to find it out for yourself.
 If traffic lights are broken, nobody has priority.
+In this instance, approach the junction a bit like you would an unmarked crossroad.
 Look for traffic coming from every direction before entering the junction, then once you’ve seen that it’s safe, proceed with caution.

 ⑤ What should I do if someone honks me at a traffic light?